OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ![Summary](summary-zip.png "Summary")

-The benefits of the `Export/Import Projects` feature is that you do not have to manually configure the environment and deployment steps of your project.
+You do not have to configure the environment and deployment steps of your project manually.
 Although this is a small project, some projects can be large and have complex deployment steps.
-Using the Export/Import feature ensures these steps are maintained across spaces.
+Using the Export/Import feature ensures these steps persist across spaces.

 :::hint
 If you haven't upgraded to Octopus Deploy 2021.1 now is a great time to do so to use the Export/Import Project features
 :::

 You have successfully imported the project, good work!
-There are just a few other items to configure before deploying the web application.
+There are a few other items to configure before deploying the web application.
 Exporting and importing a project does not capture the deployment targets or the required packages of the project.
-Deployment targets require a fresh connection on a new instance and packages are not captured to avoid extremely large files being part of the export process.
+Deployment targets need a new connection on a new instance.
+Packages are excluded because of their large potential file size.

 ## Configure an Azure Account

-We need to configure an Azure account and web application to act as a target for Octopus Deploy to deploy to.
-We could also do this for other deployment targets such as AWS or locally, but for now we will use Azure.
+We need to configure an Azure account and web application to act as a target for Octopus Deploy to deploy.
+Other targets are possible such as AWS or local.

 - Navigate to the Azure [portal](https://portal.azure.com/) to create an account in Azure.